-Each of the 16 MBTI types consists of four letters.
+Each of the 16 Personality types consists of four letters.
 Each letter corresponds to a fundamental personality trait for that personality type, which is found by answering a set of tailored questions.
 Your answers to those questions determine your combination of four sets of opposing traits—introverted versus extroverted, sensing versus intuitive, thinking versus feeling, and perceiving versus judging.
 ISFP stands for Introverted (I), Sensing (S), Feeling (F), and Perceiving (P).

 - Enjoy your own company and be energized by alone time (Introverted),